 It’s fairly common for activism rooted in politics and parties of one kind or another to spill over into activists’ or supporters’ digital inputs and outputs.
 The temptation is to routinely visit the same broadly supportive sites and groups to source content in support of your arguments.
 Nothing wrong with that, but on its own our natural tendency is to favour information and information sources consistent with our existing views - confirmation bias.
 We all do it and I’m afraid the effect is quite significant.

-How - keep the pick of the political posts and try out a fresh mix:
+Keep the pick of the political posts but try out a fresh mix.

 A community page or group feed can broaden its appeal and continue to progress issues of concern by experimenting with the types of posts suited to a friendly feed.
 However, building and promoting change among wider groups calls for content suited to collaboration among groups.